rosymohanty/Car-Booking/README.md

 ![License](https://img.shields.io/badge/License-MIT-green)

 A modern and responsive **Car Booking Website UI** built using **React, Vite, and Tailwind CSS**.

-The project demonstrates **clean UI design, reusable components, and scalable frontend architecture** for a vehicle rental platform.
+This project focuses on **frontend development, reusable components, responsive design, and clean UI architecture** for a vehicle rental or car booking platform.

 ---